Michael0ne/TOD_tools/README.md

 Included libraries can be found under 'TOD_tools\ThirdParty'.

-## Process (Windows)
+## Process for Windows

-I use Visual Studio 2019 (16.8.5) to build this project.
+I use Visual Studio 2019 (16.9.1) to build this project.
 It's always a good idea to re-compile provided third party libraries under your specific machine and link against them when compiling the rest.
-If you're using 'Release/Debug DLL' build configuration, then after successfull build a batch file is executed to copy output file into game directory (updateHookFile.bat), so make sure to replace game path to where your actual game is.
+If you're using 'Release DLL' or 'Debug DLL' build configuration, then after successfull build a batch file is executed to copy output file into game directory (updateHookFile.bat), you should edit this file to replace game path to where your actual game is.

-## Process (Linux/PS2/etc...)
+## Process for Linux/PS2/etc...

 If you want to build for Linux/PS2/coffepot/etc, then you can't do that right away without tinkering with code.
-As stated in comments (see contibuting section below), good idea would be to wrap platform-specific code around 'PLATFORM_<platform>'.
-Check these classes: 'File', 'Window', 'GfxInternal' ('GfxInternal_Dx9' is an abstratction for DX9 code, so good idea is to create 'GfxInternal_OpenGL' and do stuff there).
+As stated in comments (see contibuting section below), a good idea would be to wrap platform-specific code around 'PLATFORM_<platform>'.

+Check these classes: 'File', 'Window', 'GfxInternal' ('GfxInternal_Dx9' is an abstraction for DirectX 9 code, so good idea is to create 'GfxInternal_OpenGL' and do stuff there).

 As for project itself - right now I'm using Visual Studio to build code, but see no problem to use premake/cmake/etc to generate project for specific target.

 # Contributing